 Will the indices continue to decline in the near future?

-It’s no secret that the US market is trading at relatively high valuation.
+It’s no secret that the US market is trading at a relatively high valuation.
 All the economic indicators point at it, and I have written about it in the past quite a bit (for example here).
 The US economy certainly looks good, but that in itself does not justify such high prices for many stocks.
-Until now, the main reason for this valuation premium was the low interest rate in the country.
+Until now, the main reason for this valuation premium was the low-interest rate in the country.
 But the interest rate began rising and pushed the US bond yields up, increasing the pressure on the stock market.

 In general, investors prefer stocks over bonds where the Earnings Yield of stocks (the net earnings per share divided by the share price) is higher than the yield to maturity of long-term bonds.
 Historically, the spread between the Earnings yield of equity to the 10-year US treasuries yield was 2.6%.
-Recently, the yield to maturity of 10-year treasuries rose to 3.14%, meaning that the fair yield of the stock market should be 5.74% or a 17.4 times earnings.
+Recently, the yield to maturity of 10-year Treasuries rose to 3.14%, meaning that the fair yield of the stock market should be 5.74% or a 17.4 times earnings.

-The current S&P500 Price to Earning is higher, 22.6, which is equivalent to an earning yield of 4.4%.
+The current S&P500 Price to Earning is higher, 22.6, which is equivalent to an earnings yield of 4.4%.
 This means that investors are willing to compromise and buy shares at an excess yield of only 1.3% above the bonds.
 This is half the premium they were willing to pay in the past.
 In other words, investors are willing to buy stocks at more expensive prices (why?
 This is a good question I’ll answer in a separate article…).

-As US interest rates continues to rise, the investors’ “appetite” for stocks will decline, and the multipliers will return to more reasonable levels (in my estimation, a P/E of about 19-20 would be reasonable).
+As US interest rates continue to rise, the investors’ “appetite” for stocks will decline, and the multipliers will return to more reasonable levels (in my estimation, a P/E of about 19-20 would be reasonable).